 There are many misconceptions about the differences between negative and positive risks in project management.
 Many people think of bad outcomes when they hear the term “risk,” so they incorrectly associate “positive risk” with too much of a good thing that results in something terrible.

 But, positive risk in project management is actually a good thing for projects.
+Some of your critical success factors for project risk management can rely on taking positive risks.
 Below we’ll properly define and provide examples of positive risks, discuss how you can anticipate and respond to these risks, and offer tips on how to best manage them.

 What is a positive risk?